 Clugston-Tibbitts Funeral Home in Macomb is in charge of arrangements.

-To send flowers to Dr. Janel K. Harris' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Janel K. Harris, please visit our floral store.